automat/controlkit.js/README.md

 ___
 ##Usage

-When using node or browserify
+When using node or browserify install

     npm install controlkit

+and require.

     var ControlKit = require('controlkit');

 Alternatively use the standalone version found in ./bin.